Polidea/RxBluetoothKit/README.md

 By giving proper identifier to `BluetoothManager` in constructor(`options` property), you can achieve state restoration functionality.
 Later, just make sure to subscribe to `listenOnRestoredState` observable, and inspect `RestoredState` instance, which consists any useful info about restored state.

 #### Monitoring state of Bluetooth
 Used earlier `rx_state` is very useful function on `BluetoothManager`.
-While subscribed, it emits `Next` immediately with current `CBCentralManagerState`.
+While subscribed, it emits `Next` immediately with current `BluetoothState`.
 After that, it emits new element after state changes.

 #### Monitor connection state of Peripheral
 Property `rx_isConnected` on `Peripheral` instance allows monitoring for changes in Peripheral connection state.
-Immediately after subscribtion `Next` with current state is emitted.
+Immediately after subscribtion `.next` with current state is emitted.
 After that, it emits new element after connection state changes.

 #### Retrieving Peripherals
 `BluetoothManager` also lets to retrieve peripherals in two ways: